Topazoo/Query-String-Manager/README.md

 More interestingly, this utility also allows the same functionality but with base64 encoded query strings.
 This allows more complex objects such as lists and nested dictionaries to be passed in a query string.

-For example, a Javascript application could create the following complex query string:
+For example, a Javascript application could create the following complex query string and base64 encode it:

 ```js
 var obj = {nested: {a: 'a', b: 'b'}, list: [1, {"in": "list"}, true]};